-Timothy Syndrome (TS) is a rare, genetic condition caused by changes to a gene called CACNA1C.
+Timothy Syndrome (TS) is a rare, genetic condition caused by specific changes to a gene called CACNA1C.

 Genes are made from DNA sequences found in our chromosomes.
 Changes to DNA sequences are called variants.
 Variants that alter the function of a gene and consequently affect health and/or development are called pathogenic variants.

-Specific pathogenic variants of the CACNA1C gene have been found to cause different types of Timothy Syndrome.
+Specific pathogenic variants of the CACNA1C gene have been found to cause two types of Timothy Syndrome.

 Most of the time, CACNA1C pathogenic variants appear randomly in a child and are not identified in either parent.
 This is known as de novo.

-Occasionally a parent can pass on the CACNA1C pathogenic variant to their child if it exists in an egg or sperm cell, or in a few of their body’s cells.
+Occasionally a parent can pass on the CACNA1C pathogenic variant to their child if it exists in a few but not all of their body’s cells, when it is present in an egg or sperm.
 This is known as mosaicism.

 As far as we are aware, parents with a mosaic CACNA1C pathogenic variant are unaffected, since the variant only exists in a few specific cells.